Liberal Democratic Party of Moldova: History

 The Congress adopted amendments to the Statute and Program of PLDM and approved the merger agreement by absorption of the Party Alliance Our Moldova.

-Ideology
+Ideology and political platform

 According to its statute, the Liberal Democratic Party is a center-right party with conservative doctrine.
 The strategic programmatic goal set by this party is the reconstruction and modernization of the Republic of Moldova, as well as the establishment of rule-of-law state and efficient market economy.
 In its program, the Liberal Democratic Party aims at becoming the main driver for overcoming economic, social and civilization gaps, which separate Moldova from Europe of the 21st century.